 To verify the ability of the Adaptive Rowing Machine to keep users safe and comfortable while providing a sufficient workout, subjects were recruited to use and rate the machine.
-Prior to completing testing, exemption was provided by the Institutional Review Board (IRB).
-All participants signed consent forms and were provided with relevant details regarding the testing protocols, process, and purpose of the study.
-Three participants with physical disabilities were recruited to test the adaptive side.
-To compare the adaptive side to the standard side, ten participants without physical disabilities were recruited.
-Two tests were conducted on the Adaptive Rowing Machine.
-The Adaptive Side test examined users with physical disabilities who may require the use of a wheelchair and their interaction with the machine.
-The Adaptive and Standard Side Comparison test was completed by users who do not have physical disabilities and compares the adaptive and standard sides of the machine.
+Three participants (this will be updated based on study participation) who required the use of a wheelchair were recruited to test the adaptive side.
+To compare the adaptive side to the standard side, three participants (this will be updated based on study participation) who do not require the use of a wheelchair were recruited.
+Prior to completing testing, exemption was provided by the IRB (this will be updated based on IRB application decision).
+Additionally, all participants signed consent forms and were provided with relevant details regarding the testing protocols, process, and purpose of the study.
+Two tests were completed on the Adaptive Rowing Machine.
+The Adaptive Side test examined users who require the use of a wheelchair and their interaction with the machine.
+The Adaptive and Standard Side Comparison test was completed by users who do not require the use of a wheelchair and their interaction with the machine.
+The Adaptive and Standard Side Comparison test was completed by users who do not require the use of a wheelchair and standard sides of the machine.

-Following completion of each test, a survey was given to each user, both individuals in wheelchairs and participants who did not require a wheelchair, to analyze the safety and effectiveness of rowing on the wheelchair accessible side of the machine.
-The two surveys (adaptive side survey and comparison survey) were administered to the appropriate group of participants.
+Following completion of each test, a survey was given to each user, both individuals in wheelchairs and participants that did not require wheelchair use, to analyze the safety and effectiveness of rowing on the wheelchair accessible portion of the machine.
+The two surveys (adaptive side survey and comparison survey) were administered to the appropriate groups of participants.
 Several questions about the safety, ease of use, comfort, and overall design feedback were included on each survey.
-Participants were asked to provide a rating utilizing the Likert scale, which ranged from 1 to 5 (1 being the most negative feedback option and 5 being the most positive).
-Example questions on the surveys include the following: "How would you describe your experience grabbing the rowing handle to start your exercise?", "How would you describe your experience changing the resistance level?", and "How safe did you feel using the rowing machine?".
+Participants were asked to provide a rating on a scale from 1 to 5 (1 being the most negative feedback option, and 5 being the most positive).
 Space for additional comments and short answer questions pertaining to user experience were also included.